 Conservatories/porches

 Repair category N/A

-Notes N/A
+Notes Not applicable.

 Communal areas

 Repair category 2

 Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+General attention is required to the communal areas.

 Garages and permanent outbuildings

 Repair category N/A

-Notes N/A
+Notes Not applicable.

 Outside areas and boundaries

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Notes Boundary walls should be regularly checked and maintained as necessary.